-2. More online learning.
+2. Continuous learning.

 Anytime that a business can find new ways to add value by giving their employees new knowledge or skills, they should seize the opportunity.
 As e-learning platforms and online learning modules have become more advanced, it has become easier to train employees and continue their development within your organization.

-This also makes learning more efficient, because modules and be assigned to individuals and assessments can be scored automatically, eliminating the need for lengthy group training sessions that are led by a member of your HR staff.
+This also makes learning more efficient, because modules can be assigned to individuals and assessments can be scored automatically, eliminating the need for lengthy group training sessions that are led by a member of your HR staff.

 3. Streamlining tasks with AI.